SUSAN A. CREIGHTON

 Susan Creighton, named "Lawyer of the Year" in 2013 by Global Competition Review, is co-chair of the firm's antitrust practice, which was designated one of the top five competition groups in 2012 by Law360.

 Susan's practice focuses on merger review, government conduct investigations, and antitrust litigation and counseling.
 She recently served as lead outside counsel for Google in the Federal Trade Commission's conduct investigation of the company (which the FTC closed without taking action on a unanimous 5-0 vote).
-Other representative clients include Adobe, Genentech, and Autodesk.
+Other representative clients include Netflix, Autodesk, and Pandora.